Wisdom of Committees: An Overlooked Approach To Faster and More Accurate Models: Applicability beyond Image Classification

 In a cascade of segmentation models, we decide whether to pass an image $R$ to the next model based on $g^{\text{dense}}(\cdot)$.
-Since the difficulty to label different parts in one image varies significantly, \eg, roads are easier to segment than traffic lights, making a single decision for the entire image can be inaccurate and lead to a waste of computation.
+Since the difficulty to label different parts in one image varies significantly, \eg, roads are easier to segment than traffic lights, making a single decision for the entire image can be inaccurate and leads to a waste of computation.
 Therefore, in practice, we divide an image into grids and decide whether to pass each grid to the next model separately.

-We conduct experiments on Cityscapes~\cite{cordts2016cityscapes} and use mean IoU (mIoU) as the metric.
-We build a cascade of DeepLabv3-ResNet-50 and DeepLabv3-ResNet-101~\cite{chen2017rethinking} and report the reults in Table~\ref{table:cityscapes}. $r$ is the size of the grid.
-The full image resolution is 1024$\times$2048, so $r=512$ means each image is divided into a grid of 8 cells.
-We observe that if we operate on the full image level (`full'), the cascade will use more FLOPS than ResNet-101.
+We conduct experiments on Cityscapes~\citep{cordts2016cityscapes} and use mean IoU (mIoU) as the metric.
+We build a cascade of DeepLabv3-ResNet-50 and DeepLabv3-ResNet-101~\citep{chen2017rethinking} and report the reults in Table~\ref{table:cityscapes}. $s$ is the size of the grid.
+The full image resolution is 1024$\times$2048, so $s=512$ means the image is divided into 8 grids.
+If we operate on the full image level (`full'), the cascade will use more FLOPs than ResNet-101.
 But if operating on the grid level, the cascade can successfully reduce the computation without hurting the performance.
-For example, the smaller grid size (`$r=128$') yields 1.3x reduction in FLOPS while matching the mIoU of ResNet-101.
+For example, the smaller grid size (`$s=128$') yields 1.3x reduction in FLOPs while matching the mIoU of ResNet-101.